kreuzwerker/terraform-provider-docker/docs/resources/image.md

 - `build_id` (String) BuildID is an optional identifier that can be passed together with the build request.
 The same identifier can be used to gracefully cancel the build with the cancel request.
 - `cache_from` (List of String) Images to consider as cache sources
 - `cgroup_parent` (String) Optional parent cgroup for the container
+- `context` (String) Value to specify the build context.
+Currently, only a `PATH` context is supported.
+You can use the helper function '${path.cwd}/context-dir'.
+Please see https://docs.docker.com/build/building/context/ for more information about build contexts.
 - `cpu_period` (Number) The length of a CPU period in microseconds
 - `cpu_quota` (Number) Microseconds of CPU time that the container can get in a CPU period
 - `cpu_set_cpus` (String) CPUs in which to allow execution (e.g., `0-3`, `0`, `1`)